kcsnu/mere-metrics-enhanced/README.md

 - Weight history rendered via RecyclerView with per-entry edit and delete actions
 - Insights screen with date-range filtering, rolling averages, trend calculations, goal progress, and a projected goal-reach date
 - Optional SMS notification when the goal is reached (requires SMS runtime permission)
-- Room-based persistence with explicit migrations that preserve existing data
+- Room-based persistence with explicit migrations that keep existing data

 ## Running the tests